lbl-srg/obc/specification/source/useCases.rst

 ---------------------------  ---------------------------------------------------
 3                            The user connects sensors and actuators to
                              control inputs and outputs.

+                             (Brent: Is this not already pre-defined in the library sequence?
+The library sequence already has inputs and outputs defined.
+The library sequence should define what types of input/output are expected/acceptable to each of its I/O points.
+The engineer merely needs to note which ones do or do not apply. e.g. not all VAV boxes have a heating coil or a discharge air temp sensor)
 ---------------------------  ---------------------------------------------------
 4                            The user drags and drops from the Buildings library
                              a pre-configured VAV control sequence.